 In pulpcore 3.15 and 3.16 it is possible to check for this error in 2 places: the authenticate middleware which is run for every request and in the heartbeat code.

 In pulpcore 3.14 we did not have this middleware.
 However, I propose adding a middleware just for checking the db connection.
 We would also want to check the db connection status in the heartbeat.

-Added by email@example.com about 2 years ago
+Added by email@example.com over 2 years ago

 Handles closed db connections

 When the authentication middleware was added in pulpcore 3.15, it became the first place in the content app that made an attempt to use the database.
 As a result, it is a convinient place to handle InterfaceError and OperationalError which are raised when the database connection has been closed.
 When this occurs, Handler._reset_db_connection() is called to clean up the database connection and the middleware tries to use the database again.

 If the database connection is closed later in the handling of the request by the content app, the user will still get a 500 error.
 However, the next request will be handled properly.